How A Fractional Head of Logistics Model Works

 Taking ownership of ongoing logistics decisions

-Establishing visibility through meaningful data and KPIs
+Establishing visibility through meaningful data and reporting

 Addressing obvious inefficiencies or recurring issues